sgoranov/identity-link/README.md

-# PHP Identity Link
+# Identity Link

-PHP Identity Link is an OAuth2 server implemented using Symfony and PHP.
+Identity Link is an OAuth2 server implemented using Symfony and PHP.
 The project is designed with a microservices architecture, where each repository represents a distinct service.
 The communication is unidirectional from the core service to the other components, which do not interact directly with each other.
 Access to the components is